White House plays down prospects for Biden-GOP meeting on relief bill

 As Psaki was briefing reporters, Biden tweeted in support of his proposed relief bill and called on Congress to pass it “immediately.”

+And not long after that, House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) announced they were filing budget bills designed to fast-track Biden’s relief package through the Senate, without GOP votes if necessary.

+“Congress has a responsibility to quickly deliver immediate comprehensive relief to the American people hurting from covid-19,” Schumer and Pelosi said in a statement.
+“The cost of inaction is high and growing, and the time for decisive action is now.
+With this budget resolution, the Democratic Congress is paving the way for the landmark Biden-Harris coronavirus package that will crush the virus and deliver real relief to families and communities in need.”

-The comments from Biden on Twitter and Psaki in the White House briefing room appeared to leave little room for a compromise to emerge from the meeting between Biden and 10 GOP senators who are calling on the president to honor his inaugural calls for unity and bipartisanship.
+Taken together, the move by Congress’ Democratic leaders -- along with the comments from Biden and Psaki -- appeared to leave little room for a compromise to emerge from the meeting between Biden and 10 GOP senators who are calling on the president to honor his inaugural pledges for unity and bipartisanship.

-“The risk is not that it is too big, this package, the risk is that it is too small.
-That remains his view and it’s one he’ll certainly express today,” Psaki said.

-She also said Biden supports plans by congressional Democratic leaders, who are moving forward with a budget bill that could fast-track Biden’s plan through the Senate on a party-line vote.
-House Democrats planned to introduce the legislation Monday afternoon and hoped to push it through both chambers of Congress by the end of the week, though it was unclear if the timeline might change in light of Biden’s meeting with Senate Republicans.
+“Mr. President, we recognize your calls for unity and want to work in good faith with your Administration to meet the health, economic, and societal challenges of the COVID crisis,” the senators, led by Susan Collins (R-Maine), said in a statement.

+If he does leave Republicans behind on his first major piece of legislation, that could further harder the partisan divides Biden promised he would try to bridge, and sour chances for bipartisan legislation for the remainder of his first term in office.
+But negotiating with Republicans could drag out indefinitely with no guarantee of success, even as Democrats are demanding quick action at a precarious moment for the economy and the pandemic.

 Catch up on the most important developments in the pandemic with our coronavirus newsletter.
 All stories in it are free to access.

-The plan by the group of Senate Republicans led by Susan Collins (R-Maine) includes a new round of stimulus checks to Americans and an extension of unemployment insurance benefits that are set to expire in mid-March.
+The plan by the group of Senate Republicans includes a new round of stimulus checks to Americans and an extension of unemployment insurance benefits that are set to expire in mid-March.
 Both programs would be far more limited under the GOP plan than what Biden has proposed.

 The proposal matches Biden’s call for $160 billion in funding for a national vaccination program, increased testing and related health-care spending.
-It omits any new money for state and local governments — a major Democratic priority included in Biden’s plan — but includes $40 billion for the small-business Paycheck Protection Program, which was not funded in Biden’s proposal.
+It omits any new money for state and local governments — a major Democratic priority included in Biden’s plan — but includes $40 billion for the small-business Paycheck Protection Program.

-“Mr. President, we recognize your calls for unity and want to work in good faith with your Administration to meet the health, economic, and societal challenges of the COVID crisis,” the senators said in a statement.

 Republicans have dismissed Biden’s proposal as overly costly in light of $4 trillion already committed by Congress to fighting the pandemic, including $900 billion in December.
-But the GOP counter-offer came under immediate criticism from Democrats.
+But the GOP counter-offer came under immediate criticism from Democrats, with Schumer criticizing the exclusion of money for state and local governments.

-“It doesn’t have any state and local money in it.
-Look at that.
-That’s just one thing of many,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said in an interview with the New York Daily News.

-“We’d like to negotiate with them, but there’s lots of things in the president’s plan that are not in their plan,” Schumer said.

 One area where Biden has suggested he is willing to compromise is on the structure of a new round of stimulus checks.
 The $900 billion relief bill Congress passed in December included $600 stimulus checks to individuals.
 Biden’s plan includes a new batch of $1,400 checks, bringing the total to $2,000.
 That would make good on promises Biden made to Georgia voters ahead of a special Senate election in early January that Democrats won, giving them the Senate majority.